Hoblirm/CppConsole/README.md

 Installation
 ============

 CppConsole performs several Linux system calls and will not be compatible for Windows.
 If you are are fortunate enough to be on Linux, you can quickly set-up CppConsole by compiling main.cpp into an executable.
 Using the make command should generate the executable 'cppconsole'.
-Add the executable to /usr/bin OR add the project directory to your PATH environment variable.
+Add the executable to /usr/bin OR add the project directory to the PATH environment variable.
 Verify that the executable can be called by typing 'which cppconsole'.
 The executable directory should be displayed.
 That is it!
 You should now be ready to use CppConsole.

 Getting Started
 ===============

 To get started, simply open a terminal and type 'cppconsole'.
-This should start the CppConsole in your terminal.
+This should start CppConsole in the terminal.

 CppConsole has five simple commands:
 - **reload!** - reloads CppConsole and resets all declared variables and included header files.
 - **include** - same syntax as C.  This will include the specified header file.
 - **using namespace** - same sytax as C.  This will include the specified namespace.
-- **"\n"** (Entering a blank line) - this will attempt to evaluate the last line of your C code and print it to the console.
+- **"\n"** (Entering a blank line) - this will attempt to evaluate the last line of C code and print it to the console.
 - **exit** - This will exit CppConsole.

 Everything else will be interpreted as C code and the user will be notified of any syntax errors.
 Semi-colons are necessary!